ipbcode/dizzydots/README.md

-# dizzydots
+# Dizzy Dots
-An online game inspired by Pentago.
+Dizzy Dots is an online game inspired by Pentago.